Skip to content

 Richard

-The lid switch close action lets you pick what your computer does when you shut the lid.
+Changing the lid close action in Windows 11 lets you decide what happens when you shut your laptop.

 Change Lid Close Action for Current Power Plan in Settings